 (Johns Hopkins University Press, 2000)

 All Our Relations moves beyond the patriarchal household to investigate the complex, meaningful connections among siblings and kin in early America.
-Taking South Carolina as a case study, Lorri Glover challenges deeply held assumptions about family, gender, and cultural values in the eighteenth century.
-In the course of charting the emotional and practical dimensions of these sibling bonds, Glover provides new insights into the creation of class, the power of patriarchy, the subordination of women, and the pervasiveness of deference in early America.
+Taking South Carolina as a case study, this book challenges deeply held assumptions about family, gender, and cultural values in the eighteenth century.
+In the course of charting the emotional and practical dimensions of these sibling bonds, the research provides new insights into the creation of class, the power of patriarchy, the subordination of women, and the pervasiveness of deference in early America.
 All Our Relations challenges the historical understanding of what family meant and what families did in the past.
-The families Glover uncovers, often fragmented but fiercely loyal, seem at once starkly different from and surprisingly similar to our own.
+Eighteenth-century South Carolina families, often fragmented but fiercely loyal, seem at once starkly different from and surprisingly similar to our own.